How much traffic does a website need to make money? The answer depends on the different ways you monetize your traffic.

 - Profit- Your ad income and/or ad network income exceed your ad spend.

-If Google sees you as a site with higher traffic, you can begin to rank organically for more profitable keywords.
+If Google sees you as a site with higher traffic, especially when you sought the expertise of a well-known SEO agency, you can begin to rank organically for more profitable keywords.
 It’s a long game but could be worth it in the end.

 Here are two resources to get you started on paid traffic options: